LuiginaA/Nur-Home/README.md

 # Typography

     The owner of the website opted to use fonts previously used in her logo for her business card.
 These fonts were carefully selected to maintain brand consistency and enhance the overall visual identity of the website.
+    The website utilizes two Google Fonts for the text areas to enhance readability and aesthetics.
+These are listed below.

 ## Font Styles